garrandall/popular-music-data/tracks/win-your-love-for-me-sam-cooke.md

   start_date: '1958-11-24'
 ---

-Wooah ooo little girl
+Woah oo little girl
 How happy I would be
 If some miracle could win your love for me

-Wooah ooo little girl
+Woah oo little girl
 How happy I would be
 If some miracle could win your love for me